vvelasqz/vvelasqz.github.io/_posts/2022-02-10-post-link Tuatara genome paper.md

 link: https://www.news.iastate.edu/news/2020/08/12/tuatara
 ---

-I am happy to share our research in the study of the [Tuatara's genome ](https://www.news.iastate.edu/news/2020/08/12/tuatara)
+I am happy to share our research in the study of the [Tuatara genome ](https://www.news.iastate.edu/news/2020/08/12/tuatara)